 Q: Can I submit a video or visual installation?

 A: Sounds cool.
 This is, however, probably not the event to best feature that kind of work.
 Breakthrough is focusing on more traditional narrative and documentary video works, VR, and screenplays at this time.

 Q: Are VR projects accepted?

-A: Yes, provided the piece has a narrative thrust.
+A: Yes.
 If you’re thinking of submitting something, let us know, and we will help you determine if your piece is appropriate.
 Get in touch with us at email@example.com.